ibm-watson-iot/iot-java/docs/java_cli_for_applications.rst

 * auth-key - API key (required if auth-method is “apikey”).
 * auth-token - API key token (required if auth-method is “apikey”).

-The Properties object creates definitions which are used to interact with the Internet of Things Foundation module.
-If no options are provided or organization is provided as quickstart, the client will connect to the Internet of Things Foundation Quickstart, and default to an unregistered device.
+The Properties object creates definitions which are used to interact with the Watson IoT Platform module.
+If no options are provided or organization is provided as quickstart, the client will connect to the Watson IoT Platform Quickstart, and default to an unregistered device.

 The following code snippet shows how to construct the ApplicationClient instance in Quickstart mode,